 The dual-head design lets you push or pull to attach the valve and the nozzle has an LED attachment for use in the dark.

 It also features an auto-shutoff function after 30 seconds of inactivity to save battery power.
 While useful, this feature can be somewhat annoying if you need to take repeated measurements.

 - 4 units of measurement

-- Dual head makes it easy to attach
+- The dual-head makes it easy to attach and use

 - 2-year free warranty

 - Accuracy has a tendency to decrease over time

 Unlike many other gauges that measure a minimum of 1-0.1 psi increments, the Accutire can register 0.05 increment pressure changes from a scale of 5-150 psi.